top of page

 Food Justice

-We reduce barriers to healthy and culturally-appropriate foods by partnering with public health and nutrition programs such SNAP, Double Up Bucks and WIC at the Ajo Farmers Market and as part of our Community Supported Agriculture (CSA) program.
 During the COVID-19 pandemic, Ajo CSA, along with community partners and funders started the COVID-19 Emergency Food Relief Program and later the Ajo Food Pantry.
-We organized Ajo Emergency Food Partnership and continue to collaborate with districts on the Tohono O’odham Nation
+We organized Ajo Emergency Food Partnership and continue to collaborate with districts on the Tohono O’odham Nation.

 Cultural Preservation